MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/exchange-server/find-exchange-cmdlet-permissions.md

 - You might have entered too many parameters, and all of the parameters on the cmdlet aren't defined in a single role.
 Try specifying only the cmdlet name in Step 2, and run Step 3 to verify that the cmdlet is available in your environment.
 Then, add parameters one at a time to Step 2 before running Step 3.

-- These possible causes have the same solution.
+- These possible causes have the same solution:

   - You might have entered a cmdlet or parameters that are defined in a role that isn't assigned to anyone by default.